Guidelines for media visits to the ESO observatories

 Individual Media Visits

 Individual media visits are initiated by media representatives who have a specific media project, for which they would benefit from being on location at the ESO sites.
 If you are interested in an individual media visit please contact ESO ePOD as far in advance as possible (preferably 2-3 months) by filling in the form.
+Please note that the processing and evalution of your request, will only be initiated once we receive the form, and that visit slots are filled out on a first-come first-served basis.
 If you have questions, please contact ESO ePOD at email@example.com.

 ESON group media visits

 ESON group media visits are organised by ESO through ePOD and its Science Outreach Network (ESON).
 This is an exclusive service offered to a limited number of media representatives annually and ESO covers all expenses to and from Santiago airport.
 The programme contains a number of exclusive highlights and is filled with information about ESO and astronomy.
 If you are interested in being part of a group media visit, please contact ESO ePOD at firstname.lastname@example.org.
 These visits are planned 6–18 months ahead and therefore long advance notice from interested journalists is needed.

 Travel, Accommodation & Transportation